Smitty4140/BEWD-Final-Project/proposal.md

-For my final project I want to incorporate an API with a responsive design
+For my final project I want to incorporate an API with a responsive design YAY!